-In any custody order there is a provision limiting a parents right to relocate a child.
+In any custody order there is a provision limiting your right of relocating with your child after divorce proceedings.
 The final order states that either parent cannot relocate beyond 75 miles.
 Further, the 75 miles measures from where they live at the time the final order enters.
-Hwwever, there are circumstances when moving with your child is permissible.
+However, there are circumstances when moving with your child is permissible.
 Some of those situations follow in this blog post.
 If you have a question about relocating with your child after divorce call us today.

-Do I Need Permission to Relocate With My Child After Divorce:
+Do I Need Permission for Relocating With My Child After Divorce:

 If after a final order is filed one parent wants to relocate with the minor children, two situations arise.
 First, if the parents have joint legal custody, the joint legal custody must terminate.
 Next it the order must have modifications.
 The court will examine whether or not terminating joint custody is in the best interest of the children.
 Mainly because joint custody can’t exist if the child relocates.
 Obvious reasons exist.
 One is that equal access to the child is not possible in relocation.